 21.9.
 The transaction documentation shall set out in clear and consistent terms definitions, remedies and actions relating to delinquency and default of debtors, debt restructuring, debt forgiveness, forbearance, payment holidays, losses, charge offs, recoveries and other asset performance remedies.

 56. The transaction documentation shall set out in clear and consistent terms definitions

-See also policies/procedures described in "THE CREDIT AND COLLECTION POLICIES".
+See point 54 above.
+See also policies/procedures set out in "The Credit and Collection Policy".